spargojs/spargo/README.md

 #### setters

-Used to conduct several actions off of setting a value
+Used to conduct several actions off of setting a value.

 ```html
 <div ignite="home">